CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/08-Load-Balancing-methods.md

 Here, you will learn about the scaling tool built with the Azure Automation account and Azure Logic App that automatically scales session host VMs in your Windows Virtual Desktop environment.

-Please follow the link given below to know more about this feature.
+Please follow the link given below to learn more about this feature.

 ```https://docs.microsoft.com/en-us/azure/virtual-desktop/set-up-scaling-script```